shiftsystems/shift-mon/docs/Install.md

           # Bring your own SSL cert
           #cert_path: "{{ playbook_dir }}/files/loki.crt"
           #key_path: "{{ playbook_dir }}/files/loki.key"

+          # Used for bring you own SSL and if you have devices that do not support SSL
+          #insecure: true

-        # Victoria Metrics is the metrics collector, it indexes and stores all metrics for shiftmon
+        # Victoria Metrics is the metrics collector, it indexes and stores all metrics for shift-mon
         victoria:
           user: telegraf
           password: "{{ lookup('env', 'TELEGRAF_PASSWORD') }}"